There's power in numbers

 - Increase acceptance of all types of Service Dogs

-- Encourage those with diabetes, autisum, multiple sclerosis or other conditions to consider into the possibility of using a Service Dog
+- Encourage those with diabetes, autism, multiple sclerosis or other conditions to consider the possibility of using a Service Dog

 - Pass protective legislation for Service Dogs